SouthbankSoftware/proofable/node_sdk/README.md

 Go to `proofable` project root and `make generate`

-## Example
+## Example (TypeScript)

-This is a hello world example written in TypeScript that demonstrates how to:
+This is a hello world example written in [TypeScript](https://www.typescriptlang.org/) that demonstrates how to:

 - prove a bunch of key-values to Ethereum Testnet within a minute